skeeto/enchive/README.md

 wrong key would only be detected by the MAC after decryption has completed.

+> I'm getting the error "Value too large for defined data type."

+This is a flaw in the 32-bit version of glibc that prevents C programs from even opening files larger than 2GB.
+Compile with "large file support" enabled:

+    make CFLAGS='-O3 -D_FILE_OFFSET_BITS=64'

+Alternatively, use your shell to open files for Enchive:

+    $ enchive archive <largefile >largefile.enchive

+Note that Enchive will not be able to delete shell-opened files in case of errors (tampering, etc.).

 ## Encryption/decryption algorithm

 The process for encrypting a file: